 The annual allowance

-The annual allowance for 2012/13 is £50,000, but in order to determine if the allowance has been exceeded a pension input period needs to be determined.
+The annual allowance is currently £60,000 but in order to determine if the allowance has been exceeded a pension input period needs to be determined.
 An input period does not have to be the same as the tax year.

 Any contributions in excess of the annual allowance may be charged to tax on the individual as their top slice of income.
 Contributions include those made by an employer.